For the majority of his career, former Manchester United winger Nani has been called ‘frustrating’. Why not just enjoy the show?

 Life can be frustrating.
 Hangnails.
 Queues.
 Taxes.
 These things aren’t the end of the world, but all of them, despite their smallness, can frustrate.

-In an interview with Ball Street last year, former Manchester United and England defender Rio Ferdinand got some personal frustration off his chest, talking about one particular bugbear from his time at Old Trafford.
+In an interview with Ball Street in 2017, former Manchester United and England defender Rio Ferdinand got some personal frustration off his chest, talking about one particular bugbear from his time at Old Trafford.